tldr-pages/tldr/pages/common/nping.md

 `nping {{example.com}}`

-- Ping a specified host using ICMP assuming that the user is allowed to do so
+- Ping a specified host using ICMP assuming that the user is allowed to do so:

 `nping --icmp --privileged {{example.com}}`